dasaripardhiv/algorithm-for-finding-games-/README.md

-# algorithm-for-finding-games-
+# Web searcher algorithm
-this is a easy to attach and implement game finding algorithm it browsers through play store and finds games based on the topic not only stops there searches for facebook , X and etc.
+this is a easy to attach and implement  finding algorithm it browsers through the web  based on the topic not only stops there searches for facebook , X and etc.